 We can have complete confidence in the sovereignty of God and the power of the gospel to transform dead people into living, thriving beings and still forget, as Paul said it, ” I AM the worst of sinners.”
 (See 1 Timothy 1:15.)
 Our confidence in God’s ability can get twisted into confidence in our own fallible selves.
 We can forget that the battle of sin is still real and can still only be helped by His work!

-Every one of us is in desperate need of God’s grace.
+But here’s the truth: There’s not one of us beyond God’s grace or our desperate need for it; for Him.
+There’s no bondage but to Christ that offers true freedom.
+Click To TweetEvery one of us is in desperate need of God’s grace.
 If He calls us to minister to someone who makes us uncomfortable, we need to remember we are only His because He saved us… and likely someone else reached out when we made them uncomfortable, too!

 Douglas Webster says this in his book Table Grace: “The Pharisees thought they were the quintessential insiders, but Jesus warned them if they did not receive His invitation, they would be on the outside.
 No matter how prominent a Pharisee might be, if he refused to enter through the narrow door, he would be left out of the Kingdom of God,” writes Webster.
 He then shows the simple act of breaking bread, saying table prayers and praying as Jesus did is an expression of hospitality in His name.
-He says “only the humble fit through the door and only the humble are the true recipients of the invitation.
+He says “only the humble fit through the door and only the humble are the true recipients of the invitation.”

 When we humble ourselves before God, we will be humbled as we look at others who also are in need of a savior. 😊